 You are here

-Austin Lord is a PhD Student of Sociocultural Anthropology whose research interests include disaster and aftermath, the political ecology of infrastructure development, anticipation and futurity, the conceptualization of risk and uncertainty, the shifting contours of memory, and water resource management issues related to climate change in the Himalayan bioregion.
+Austin Lord is a PhD Student of Sociocultural Anthropology whose research interests include disaster and aftermath, the political ecology of infrastructure development, anticipation and futurity, environmental governance, the conceptualization of risk and uncertainty, the shifting contours of memory, and water resource management issues related to climate change in the Himalayan bioregion.
 Austin has been awarded a Fulbright-Hays DDRA Fellowship, a U.S. Foreign Language & Area Studies Fellowship, a Lemelson Fellowship from the Society for Visual Anthropology, and an Engaged Cornell Graduate Student Research Grant, and several other research grants.
 His scholarship has been published in a variety of academic journals, including Economic Anthropology; Modern Asian Studies; Eurasian Geography and Economics; Himalaya: The Journal of the Association for Nepal and Himalayan Studies; Proceedings of the ACM on Human-Computer Interaction (CSCW); and Limn.

-Prior to joining Cornell, Austin has worked as a research consultant for a variety of organizations, including the United Nations Development Programme (UNDP), the International Centre for Integrated Mountain Development (ICIMOD), and Lutheran World Relief.
-In the wake of the 2015 Nepal earthquake, Austin served for two years as the Director of a volunteer initiative named Rasuwa Relief and continues to lead a collaborative post-disaster archival effort called The Langtang Memory Project.
+Prior to joining Cornell, Austin has worked as a research consultant for a variety of organizations, including the United Nations Development Programme (UNDP), the International Centre for Integrated Mountain Development (ICIMOD), USAID's Paani Program, and Lutheran World Relief.
+In the wake of the 2015 Nepal earthquake, he served for two years as the Director of a volunteer initiative named Rasuwa Relief and continues to lead a collaborative post-disaster archival effort called The Langtang Memory Project.

 disaster studies, temporality, environmental anthropology, water and energy, infrastructure, science and technology studies, risk and uncertainty, resilience, memory, visual ethnography, Himalayan Studies